-Cardiac failure and dyspnea were also reported in these studies, but the rates were equal or greater in patients who received placebo.
+Cardiac failure and dyspnea were also reported in these trials, but the rates were equal or greater in subjects who received placebo.

-The following adverse events were reported with a frequency of > 1% but ≤ 3% and more frequently with carvedilol in either the US placebo-controlled trials in patients with mild-to-moderate heart failure, or in patients with severe heart failure in the COPERNICUS trial.
+The following adverse events were reported with a frequency of greater than 1% but less than or equal to 3% and more frequently with carvedilol in either the US placebo-controlled trials in subjects with mild-to-moderate heart failure, or in subjects with severe heart failure in the COPERNICUS trial.